-Right now you are thinking, why don’t they have a template I can print out?
-Here’s my answer: you don’t need one.
-Templates discourage experimentation!
-(At least with my kids.)
+Right now you are thinking, is there template I can print out?
+Here's my answer: you don't need a template!

 Once you have one arm, you can use it to trace more arms.
 Cut out the arms.

 Tape 3-4 arms together.
 Use the 360 degree protractor to determine the distance between arms!
 We found this to be the single most important factor in producing a boomerang that returned to the sender.
-When we eyeballed taping arms in thirds, the boomerang throws were unsatisfying.
-Adjusting so that the arms were evenly spaced made a world of difference.
-So you will want the arms at 120 degrees angles.
+When we eyeballed taping arms in thirds, throwing the paper boomerang was unsatisfying.
+Adjusting the boomerang arms so they were evenly spaced made a world of difference.
+You want the arms at 120 degrees angles.

-If your kids are motivated, decorate your boomerangs.
-My kids didn’t care much about this, but I decorated a few myself because I like that sort of thing.
+If your kids are motivated, decorate your diy boomerangs, this puts the "A" in STEAM.
+My kids didn't care much about this, but I decorated a few myself because I like that sort of thing.

 Troubleshooting (a.k.a. thinking like an engineer):